lichenglu/MVivo/README.md

 1. Offline first.
 Open the web app for the first time, and you should be able to use it without any internet.
 2. Select to code.
 Designed for qualitative research in mind.
-3. Sort corpus by code.
+3. Easy and powerful codebook management (drag and drop to reorder, merge codes to themes) - Planned
+4. Audio trancribing powered by Google's speech recognition - Planned
+5. Audio and video coding - Planned
-4. Output formatted code book, APA format.
+6. Output formatted code book, APA format.

 ### Hot Keys